tfpk/macrokata/exercises/12_hygienic_macros/README.md

 successfully, nor that if it compiles then it behaves the same as the original code.
 In these kata, we try to avoid these issues as far as possible.

-For instance the following function returns `3` when compiled ordinarily by Rust but the expanded code compiles and returns `4`.
+For instance, the following function returns `3` when compiled ordinarily by Rust, but the expanded code compiles and returns `4`.

 ```rust